-With over 50 major resorts in Vegas, and more than 150,000 hotel rooms available throughout the city, how on earth are you supposed to choose the right hotel in Las Vegas for your visit?
+With over 50 major resorts and more than 150,000 hotel rooms available throughout the city, how on earth are you supposed to choose the right hotel in Las Vegas for your visit?
 It’s an important decision, as your choice of hotel can make or break your visit to one of the most amazing cities on the planet!

 Las Vegas Strip Hotels

-All of that said, there’s really only one main thing to consider when you are looking for a Las Vegas hotel: do you want to stay on the Strip, or off it?
+All of that said, there’s really only one main thing to consider when you are looking for a Las Vegas hotel: do you want to stay on the Strip or off it?
 Being on the Strip means you’re right in the heart of all the action!

-- Caesars Palace
+- Caesars Palace (Click for room rates)